 - Contribute: Become a citizen scientist and take measurements of light pollution in your neighborhood for the Dark Sky Rangers or through the GLOBE at Night's Adopt-a-Street program.

-- 2013 International Earth and Sky Photo Contest.
+- Photograph: Take pictures of the sky in all of its starry glory for the 2013 International Earth and Sky Photo Contest.

 - Preach: Tell your neighbors and friends about the initiative and the negative effects of light pollution.